-The ARRIS Mobility website opensource.ARRIS.com also contains information regarding ARRIS Mobility's use of open source.
-ARRIS Mobility has created the opensource.ARRIS.com to serve as a portal for interaction with the software community-at-large.
+The ARRIS website opensource.arrisi.com also contains information regarding ARRIS's use of open source.
+ARRIS has created the opensource.arrisi.com to serve as a portal for interaction with the software community-at-large.

-This document contains additional information regarding licenses, acknowledgments and required copyright notices for open source packages used in this ARRIS Mobility product.
+This document contains additional information regarding licenses, acknowledgments and required copyright notices for open source packages used in this ARRIS product.